LinkWellNodes/Documentation/docs/knowledgebase/Direct-Request-Guide.md

 :::info
 **LinkWell Nodes** is a full-service Chainlink oracle solution that provides secure, reliable, direct request data feeds in exchange for a fee.
 We offer free external adapter hosting services, as well as free development services for any efforts required to get your smart contract application up and running.

-You can read more about our direct request data offerings [here](/services/direct-request-jobs/Jobs-and-Pricing), as well as our security guarantees [here](/services/direct-request-jobs/Service-Level-Agreement).
+You can read more about our direct request (Any API) data offerings [here](/services/direct-request-jobs/Jobs-and-Pricing), as well as our security guarantees [here](/services/direct-request-jobs/Service-Level-Agreement).
 :::

 ## Overview